cidkagenow/speedrunstark/README.md

 ### 🥅 Goals

-- [ ] Track the solidity code to find out how the DiceGame contract is generating random numbers.
+- [ ] Track the cairo code to find out how the DiceGame contract is generating random numbers.
 - [ ] Is it possible to predict the random number for any given roll?

 ---

 ## Checkpoint 2: 🔑 Rigged Contract

-Start by creating a `receive()` function in the `RiggedRoll.cairo` contract to allow it to receive Eth.
+Start by adding the ETh token address in the `RiggedRoll.cairo` contract to allow it to receive Eth.
 This will allow us to fund the RiggedRoll contract from the faucet which is required for our contract to call the `rollTheDice()` function.

 Next add a `riggedRoll()` function.
 This function should predict the randomness of a roll, and if the outcome will be a winner, call `rollTheDice()` on the DiceGame contract.

 🃏 Predict the outcome by generating your random numbers in the exact same way as the DiceGame contract.

 > 📣 Reminder!
-Calling `rollTheDice()` will fail unless you send a message value of at least .002 Eth!
-[Here is one example of how to send value with a function call.](https://ethereum.stackexchange.com/questions/6665/call-contract-and-send-value-from-solidity)
+Calling `rollTheDice()` will fail unless you transfer a value of at least .002 Eth!.

 🚀 To deploy your RiggedRoll contract, uncomment the appropriate lines in the `deploy_riggedRoll.ts` file in `packages/snfoundry/deployments`